nearKim/nearKim.coffee/docs/docs/ml-codex/01-foundations/linear-algebra/01-core-linear-system-theory/01-vector-spaces-overview.md

 Consider the matrix $A = \begin{bmatrix} 1 & 2 \\ 2 & 4 \end{bmatrix}$.
 The second column is twice the first column, making them linearly dependent.
 Both columns lie on the same line in $\mathbb{R}^2$.
 All vectors that can be created by combining these columns span only a one-dimensional line, not the full two-dimensional plane.
 The number of linearly independent columns (or equivalently, the dimension of the space they span) is 1.
 This number is called the **rank** of the matrix.

 The rank measures how many independent columns a matrix has.
-Remarkably, this always equals the number of independent rows.
+This always equals the number of independent rows.

 :::danger[Definition: Rank]
 The **rank** of a matrix $A$, denoted $\text{rank}(A)$ or $r$, is the dimension of its column space: $\text{rank}(A) = \dim(C(A))$.